tegeling/ConsentTools/README.md

 To easily cleanup an Individual record, this flow iterates through all related privacy objects and removes related records.
 The flow can be started via a Record Update (like a button action).

+### IndividualTriggerChangeOwner

+This flow triggers after update of Individual records and sets record owner of related privacy records (Contact Point Consent) to the new Individual record owner.

 ### ContactPointEditor and ContactPointEditorExternal

 This screen flow can be placed on Contact record pages or Community pages to either create new Contact Point records or delete existing records.